jlevy/og-equity-compensation/README.md

 - Another path is to
   [split the difference](http://stockoptioncounsel.com/blog/early-expiration-of-startup-stock-options-part-2-the-full-10-year-term-solution/2017/3/28)
   and give extended windows only to longer-term employees.
-- Taken together, it’s evident many employees have not always been clear on the nuances of this before joining companies, and some
+- Taken together, it’s evident many employees have not been clear on the nuances of this when joining companies, and some
   [🔑have suffered](https://medium.com/@ben_mathes/90-days-and-my-six-figure-mistake-a495f4a188e2)
   because of it.
   With the risks of short exercise windows for employees becoming more widely known, longer